 3) Academic Transcript - Upload a scan of your current academic transcript in PDF format.
 Unofficial partial transcripts are accepted.

-4) Recommendation Letter - A letter of reference from an academic or research professional familiar with your work is helpful; the application system will ask them directly, using the email contact details you provide.
+4) Recommendation Letter - A letter of reference from an academic or research professional familiar with your work is required; the application system will ask them directly, using the email contact details you provide.
 Please arrange for the consent of that person before submitting their details in the form.
 Applicants will be notified by the application system when a letter of recommendation is received.